Kumander: A Command-Line Tool for Managing Terminal Commands

 Contributing

-The code is open source under the GPL license.
-If you have ideas for improvements:
+Kumander is open source under the GPL license.
+Contributions are welcome:

 - Create your feature branch